1 Part Course |

 • Turnover clause

-Redcliffe’s Project & Infrastructure Finance course is delivered by a distinguished consultant, public speaker, and author with extensive global experience in project and infrastructure finance.
-His expertise spans EMEA and APAC regions and has delivered bespoke training programmes and public seminars on project & infrastructure finance, private equity, debt finance, loan documentation, and restructuring to blue-chip clients worldwide.
+His expertise spans EMEA and APAC regions where he delivers bespoke training programmes and public seminars on project & infrastructure finance, private equity, debt finance, loan documentation, and restructuring to blue-chip clients.
 His international speaking engagements include conferences across the UK, Europe, Australasia, North America, China and South Africa.

 His practical experience includes involvement in high-profile deals in South Africa, such as: